 Is it me you're looking for?
 I am George D. Montaņez, an assistant professor of computer science at Harvey Mudd College.
-I obtained my PhD in machine learning from Carnegie Mellon University, on the topic of why machine learning works.
+I obtained my PhD in machine learning from Carnegie Mellon University under the supervision of Cosma Shalizi, on the topic of why machine learning works.

-I lead a group of twelve amazing students who, with myself, together comprise the AMISTAD Lab, working on problems at the intersection of machine learning, information theory, and search.
+I direct a large group of amazing research students who comprise the AMISTAD Lab, working on problems at the intersection of machine learning, information theory, and search.

 I've won some fellowships and awards, but laurels wither quickly.